Diane Keaton

 A scene from the movie The First Wives Club

-However, Keaton was not just a comedy actress, as evidenced by her mature and deep performance in the family drama "Marvin's Room", about two estranged sisters.
+But Keaton proved she was more than just a comedy star with her mature, deeply moving performance in the family drama "Marvin's Room," about two estranged sisters.
 This role earned Keaton her third Oscar nomination.

 Diane Keaton at the Academy Awards